-Death toll from using toxic liquor jumps to 27 in Pakistan
+Death toll from tainted liquor climbs to 31 in Pakistan

-MULTAN, Pakistan (AP) — Police say the death toll from consuming tainted liquor during the Christmas holiday in eastern Pakistan has jumped to 27.
+MULTAN, Pakistan (AP) — At least 31 people have died from drinking tainted liquor over the Christmas holiday in Pakistan, police and doctors said Tuesday, raising an earlier toll.

-Local police officer Atif Imran Qureshi said Tuesday that dozens of people were transported to hospitals in the town of Toba Tek Singh in Punjab province after they consumed contaminated alcohol.
-A total of 15 people died, and another 12 people died elsewhere the day before.
+Local police officer Atif Imran Qureshi said dozens of people were transported to hospitals in the eastern Punjab province after they consumed contaminated alcohol.
+A total of 19 people died Tuesday, and 12 the day before, he said.

+Umair Ahmed, a physician at Allied hospital in the city of Faisalabad, said a dozen more people were still being treated.

-Alcohol is prohibited in Muslim-majority Pakistan, but Pakistani laws allow non-Muslims to purchase alcohol from licensed shops.
+Alcohol is mostly prohibited in Muslim-majority Pakistan, but non-Muslims can purchase it from licensed shops.
 Most poor Christians buy homemade liquor — which is more affordable but causes deaths almost every year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.